The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

-It is illegal to sell knives and other similar products to anyone under the age of 18.
+It is illegal to sell knives and other similar products to anyone under 18.
 The legislation is enforced by the police and trading standards.
 Sellers should always verify the age of the purchaser before a sale.

 Further restrictions are included in the Knives Act 1997, which specifically deals with knives advertised for use in 'combat'.

-Under the Criminal Justice Act 1988, it is an offence for any person to sell to a person under the age of 18:
+Under the Criminal Justice Act 1988, it is an offence for any person to sell to a person under 18: